MONSTERSEP Official Release - May 18th, 2014 - Yoshi's San Francisco...(Read More)

-George Lacson's latest EP is set for digital release on October 31st, 2013.
+George Lacson's latest EP is set for official release on May 18th, 2014.
 It best describes him as both a musician AND composer with influences from several genres to create a unique, yet familiar sound that is all his own.
-The title signifies all the talent that has joined George on his latest creation including members from Graham Central Station, The John Lee Hooker Jr. Band, organist Wil Blades, and other monsters from the San Francisco Bay Area.
+The title signifies all the talent that has joined George on his latest creation including core members of the George Lacson Project, Graham Central Station, The John Lee Hooker Jr. Band, organist Wil Blades, and other monsters from the San Francisco Bay Area.
 One notable track sets a darker, yet powerful tone, to the hit song “Get Lucky” from Daft Punk.
 Listen to George as he tells his story through the sounds of “Monsters”.

 The George Lacson Project is a collective of talented artists and musicians based in the San Francisco Bay Area organized and led by bass player George Lacson.
 Their sound melds traditional Jazz, Funk, R&B with the innovative and modern influences of today’s contemporary music.
 Throughout Lacson's career, he has performed with world-renowned artists such as John Lee Hooker Jr. and shared the stage with household names like Lenny Kravitz and Z.Z.
 Top.
 He has also achieved recording credits on a Grammy nominated album.
 The George Lacson Project entices listeners’ ears with powerful, inspired music that’s built around a backbone of strong musicianship.